(After the painting by the French painter Henri Rousseau)

 Oil pastel on wallpaper (taken from Porte Beucheresse in Laval, where Henri Rousseau was born), 91 x 70 cm (35,8 x 27,6 inches), 2019.

-Porte Beucheresse is a heritage building in downtown Laval, and it was there that the painter Henri Rousseau was born.
-Today it is used in part by the Art au centre gallery.
-Shortly before her solo show, Christine Laquet was able to access the abandoned part of the medieval building.
-Even if the naive painter hasnt traveled much in his life, he produced a major work composed of exotic landscapes and animals, drawing his inspiration from the Natural Science Museum he was regularly frequenting.
-Laquet is equally fascinated by these museums, which she regularly solicits for her work.
-Like a tribute to Rousseau, she took a piece of wallpaper from his birthplace, on which she interpreted one of his famous paintings: The Snake Charmeuse.
-As if she could tame our fears and at the sound of her flute and change the course of things, Laquet seeks to re-activate the charm.
+Porte Beucheresse is a historical building in downtown Laval, where the painter Henri Rousseau was born.
+Only one part of the building is occupied: by a gallery where I was about to have my solo show.
+While visiting the space, I was able to access the abandoned part of the medieval building.
+Despite the fact that the naive painter produced a major work composed of exotic landscapes and animals, he traveled very little in his life, borrowing his inspiration directly from the Natural Science Museums collections.
+I am equally fascinated by these museums, that I regularly solicit for my work.
+As a tribute to Rousseau, I was able to withdrawn some old wallpapers coming from his birthplace, on which I interpreted one of his famous paintings: The Snake Charmer.
+As if to re-activate its charm, I dreamed that the sound of the flute could tame our fears and change the course of things.
+C.L.